-At Degreed, we recently switched from an architecture team to an architecture guild.
-We believed that a transition to the architecture guild would enable us to spread design decision-making across the organization, gain transparency, and spread knowledge on designing our software.
+At work, we switched from an architecture team to an architecture guild.
+We believed that a transition to a guild would enable us to spread design decision-making across the organization, gain transparency, and spread knowledge on designing our software.

-The architecture guild is responsible for making important system design decisions, which can impact multiple teams.
-It consists of engineers across the organization who rotate in and out of the guild.
+The architecture guild is responsible for making important system design decisions, impacting multiple teams.
+It consists of engineers who rotate in and out of the guild.
 We follow a lightweight process, from RFC (Request for Comment) to ADR (Architecture Decision Record), after which they end up in product teams (permanent) or mission teams (temporary).

 To make sure that decisions happen effectively, we use the DACI framework, a proven tool for making group decisions.

 DACI stands for Driver, Approver, Contributor, and Informed.

 The Driver is responsible for guaranteeing that everything in the decision-making process will get done.
 For example, ensuring that stakeholders are aware, we have all the information and complete all action items.

 The Approver is the decision-maker and the person finally accountable for the decision.